rreusch2/parleyapp/Comprehensive App Store Launch Preparation Report for ParleyApp.md

-# Comprehensive App Store Launch Preparation Report for ParleyApp
+# Comprehensive App Store Launch Preparation Report for Predictive Play

 ## Introduction

-This report provides a comprehensive guide to preparing the ParleyApp React Native iPhone application for submission to the Apple App Store.
+This report provides a comprehensive guide to preparing the Predictive Play React Native iPhone application for submission to the Apple App Store.
 It covers critical aspects including code analysis, addressing the settings tab functionality, general app enhancements, and a detailed step-by-step process for transitioning the project to Xcode on a Mac for final build and submission.
 The goal is to ensure the app meets Apple's stringent App Review Guidelines, performs optimally, and provides a secure and seamless user experience, thereby maximizing the chances of a successful launch.

 ## 1. Code Analysis and Initial Findings

-Upon initial review of the ParleyApp codebase, the following observations were made:
+Upon initial review of the Predictive Play codebase, the following observations were made:

 ### 1.1 `localhost` References